ufbfung/cardiac-3d-reconstruction/README.md

 |SA|apical|α = 0| z=0.8L|

 **Computational fluid dynamics (CFD)**: The reconstructured, 3D LV is used as an input for CFD simulations of the LV flow.
 It's important for the motion of the LV to be smoothened for the input to generate smooth flow rates.

+**Video dimensions**: When processing videos using OpenCV, they will typically have the following dimensions:
+- **Time**: represents the number of rames in the video, indicating the temporal aspect.
+- **Height**: refers to the vertical resolution of each frame, representing the number of rows of pixels
+- **Width**: refers to the horizontal resolution of each frame, representing the number of columns of pixels
+- **Channels**: represents the number of color channels in each pixel.
+For grayscale videos, the number of channels is usually 1 (indicating intensity).
+For color videos, the number of channels is typically 3 (representing Red, Green, and Blue color channels).

 ## Goal
 The primary goal of this repository is to explore various methods that allow 3D reconstruction of the heart from 2D echocardiography images.